-General education courses at Mid-America College of Funeral Service may be completed through distance learning.
-These courses are necessary for obtaining the Associate of Science Degree in Funeral Service.
 Distance learning classes are delivered to the student through the Internet, allowing the student to forego the time he or she would normally spend in the classroom.
 To be successful in a distance learning course, excellent time management skills are necessary as distance learning courses still require study time and commitment

-What courses are available through distance learning?
+What programs are available through distance learning?